opencinemac/azure-pipelines-templates/README.md

 To make a new group, look at the left hand pane and go to ``Pipelines -> Library -> Variable groups``.

-# Azure Pipelines Secure Files

-The following secure files are required for pipelines to function properly:

-- git_ssh_key.private: SSH private key for accessing git.

-To upload this file, look at the left hand pane and go to ``Pipelines -> Library -> Secure files``.

 # Python Packages Builds

 The template library for using this build pipelines can be [found here](https://github.com/opencinemac/occlib-py).
 The following tools are used during python package builds:

-- **Root Template**: python_package_main.yml

 - **Dependency Installation:** Handled via [pip].